 Talcott Creek Restoration

-Ongoing restoration of impaired 0.25-mile segment of Talcott Creek in Geauga County.
+Restoration of previously impaired 0.25-mile segment of Talcott Creek in Geauga County.

 Project Summary